Mechanics (P421), Fall 2020

 Week 1: Chapter 1: Matrices, vectors and calculus.
 Required reading in the textbook: Chapter 1 of Marion, including the examples and their solutions.
-HW1 due Friday, Sept 13 before 6pm (return to August Miller directly).
+HW1 due Friday, Sept 4 before 6pm (return to Jesse Underland directly).

 Honors colloquium: Nabla operator (problems)

 Week 2: Chapter 2: Newtonian mechanics (lecture notes pages 1-9).
 We discussed Newton’s laws and their regime of validity, conservative forces, differential equations and Taylor series, and saw a few simple examples of equation of motion.
-HW2 due Friday, Sept 20 before 6pm (return to August Miller directly).
+HW2 due Friday, Sept 11.
 Required reading in the textbook: Chapter 2 until example 2.9, and example #4 (Time-dependent force) in notes (page 9).

 Honors colloquium: Delta function and Fourier transforms

-Week 3: Chapter 2: Newtonian mechanics (lecture notes pages 10-18).
+Week 3: Chapter 2: Newtonian mechanics (lecture notes pages 10-17).
 We discussed the motion of a charged particle in a magnetic field, harmonic oscillators, conservation theorems and the solution of the motion of a particle in a one-dimensional potential.
 HW3 due Friday, Sept.
-27 before 5pm.
-Required reading in the textbook: Chapter 2: 2.5 and 2.6.
+18. Required reading in the textbook: Chapter 2: 2.5 and 2.6.
 Chapter 3: 3.1, 3.2, 3.3, 3.4 and 3.5.
 Also read the solution of the harmonic oscillator using conservation of energy and separation of variables on page 17 of the notes.

 Honors colloquium: Fourier transforms

 Week 4: Chapter 3: Small oscillations.
 (Chapter 3 in Marion).
-We discussed stable and unstable equilibrium positions in generic potentials, small oscillations, damped oscillations, forced oscillations, as well as the superposition principle and Fourier series.
-HW4 due Friday, Oct.
-4 before 5pm.
-Required reading in Marion: Chapter 3: 3.6 and 3.8 (including example 3.6), and chapter 8: 8.3, 8.4 and 8.7.
+We discussed stable and unstable equilibrium positions in generic potentials, small oscillations, damped oscillations, as well as forced oscillations.
+HW4 due Friday, Sept.
+25. Required reading in Marion: Chapter 3: 3.6 and 3.8 (including example 3.6), and chapter 8: 8.3, 8.4 and 8.7.

 Week 5: Chapter 4: Central force motion.
-We discussed the notion of effective potential, presented the general solution of Kepler’s problem, and discussed Kepler’s laws.
+We discussed the notion of effective potential, presented the general solution of Kepler’s problem, and conic sections.
 HW5 due Friday, Oct.
-11 before 5pm.
-Required reading in the textbook for next week: Chapter 9: 9.1, 9.2, 9.3, 9.4, 9.5 and 9.6.
+2. Required reading in the textbook for next week: Chapter 9: 9.1, 9.2, 9.3, 9.4, 9.5 and 9.6.

 Honors colloquium: Green’s functions

 Week 6: Chapter 5: Dynamics of a system of particles.
-We solved the two-body problem, and discussed relative coordinates, along with some aspects of scattering, and systems of many particles.
-HW6 due Monday, Oct.
-21 before 5pm.
-Required reading in the textbook for next week: 11.1, 11.2, 11.3 and 11.4.
+We solved the two-body problem, and discussed relative coordinates, along with some aspects of scattering, and of systems of many particles.
+HW6 due Friday, Oct.
+16. Required reading in the textbook for next week: 11.1, 11.2, 11.3 and 11.4.